 The Company publishes a comprehensive Sustainability Report on an annual basis.
 The objective of the Company's sustainability efforts is to deliver long-term stakeholder value through safe, low-cost gold production in an environmentally and socially responsible manner.
-To support and guide the Company's efforts to enhance its sustainability performance, the following set of principles have been developed:
+To support and guide the Company's efforts to enhance its sustainability performance, the following set of principles also aligned with the UN Sustainability Goals (SDGs) have been developed:

-- Be an employer of choice attracting the most talented people and foster a safe, diverse and inclusive workplace - Demonstrate robust risk management and safety leadership

-- Contribute positively to local, regional and national sustainability efforts by achieving an outstanding level of environmental stewardship - Actively manage climate related risks and opportunities including improving energy efficiency and the responsible management of water - Protect and enhance our reputation as a trusted partner and provide community benefits that endure beyond the life of our mines - Advance the outcomes for indigenous peoples and protect their Cultural Heritage - Respect the human rights of all our stakeholders. - Be transparent at all levels of Corporate Governance, comply with applicable laws and regulations and operate at the highest standards of financial and ethical behaviour - Relentlessly strive for operational excellence through an innovative culture and inspired people delivering to plan
+- Be an employer of choice attracting the most talented people and foster a safe, diverse and inclusive workplace - Demonstrate robust risk management and safety leadership - Contribute positively to local, regional and national sustainability efforts by achieving an outstanding level of environmental stewardship - Actively manage climate related risks and opportunities including improving energy efficiency and the responsible management of water - Protect and enhance our reputation as a trusted partner and provide community benefits that endure beyond the life of our mines - Advance the outcomes for indigenous peoples and protect their Cultural Heritage - Respect the human rights of all our stakeholders. - Be transparent at all levels of Corporate Governance, comply with applicable laws and regulations and operate at the highest standards of financial and ethical behaviour - Relentlessly strive for operational excellence through an innovative culture and inspired people delivering to plan

-The Company has a Risk Management Framework, a Risk Management Policy, a Sustainability Policy and Sustainability Performance Standards which together provide the governance and integrated approach for the effective management of risks and sustainability performance.
-The Sustainability Performance Standards prescribe the minimum level of social and environmental performance that must be achieved by all Evolution assets, the minimum requirements for managing sustainability threat-based risks associated with operational and exploration activities and for identifying opportunities that have the potential to drive value creation for the Company and the communities in which it operates.
+The Company has a Sustainability Policy that incorporates statements related to Risk, Health, Safety, Environment and Social Responsibility and a Strategic Planning Policy.
+These are supported by Sustainability Performance Standards, Strategic Planning Standards and a Risk Management Framework, which together provide the governance and integrated approach for the effective management of risk and sustainability performance.
+The Sustainability Performance Standards prescribe the minimum level of social and environmental performance that must be achieved by all Company assets, the minimum requirements for managing sustainability threat-based risks associated with operational and exploration activities and for identifying opportunities that have the potential to drive value creation for the Company and the communities in which it operates.
+The Sustainability Performance Standards were last reviewed and updated in July 2020.